-The vine can grow in most types of soil and drainage.
+Virginia Creeper vine can grow in most types of soil and drainage.
 Its name helps to describe the kind of plant as it is a vine.
-The plant's appearance is five-pointed leaves of green during the growing season until the colder weather of fall when the leaves become a spectacular crimson color.
+The plant's appearance is five-pointed leaves of green during the growing season until the colder weather of fall, when the leaves become a spectacular crimson color.
 The vine has a brown woody stem with adhesive tubers or legs that help it attach to surfaces when growing vertically.

 Virginia Creeper Attracts Birds to Eat its Fruit

-Virginia Creeper is a perennial vine that will bloom from June to July with green flowers that will turn to round inedible fruit that will remain on the vine.
-The vine grown in areas around children or pets the fruit in reaching distance should be cut off as they are toxic, But when possible leaving them on the vine will add beauty and birds enjoy eating the fruit.
-Virginia creeper is a vine that will grow up vertical surfaces attaching to them, so it is recommended not to grow them near homes with wood siding as it can become damaged.
+It is a perennial vine that will bloom from June to July with green flowers that will turn to round inedible fruit that will remain on the vine.
+The vine is grown in areas around children or pets.
+The fruit in reaching distance should be cut off as they are toxic, But when possible leaving them on the vine will add beauty, and birds enjoy eating the fruit.
+Virginia creeper is a vine that will grow on vertical surfaces attached to them, so it is recommended not to grow them near homes with wood siding as it can become damaged.

-Though the vine can be grown as ground cover and thrives equally as well as when climbing, Virginia Creeper grows in soil that is soggy to dry with light alkaline.
-The vine to keep it under control will require pruning, and with a bit of maintenance of annual fertilizing, it will grow lusher and have more flowers.
+Though the vine can be grown as ground cover and thrives equally when climbing, Virginia Creeper grows in soil that is soggy to dry with light alkaline.
+To keep it under control, the vine will require pruning, and with a bit of maintenance of annual fertilizing, it will grow lusher and have more flowers.
 The vine is susceptible to scale, Japanese beetles, and leafhoppers.
 If there are signs of these problems, you should treat the plant with insecticide.

 Virginia Creeper is a Fast Growing, Woody Vine

-Virginia Creeper is often mistaken for what most know to be eastern poison ivy.
+This vine is often mistaken for what most know to be eastern poison ivy.
 However, you should know that poison ivy has three leaves while this plant has five leaves.
-This woody vine will be fast-growing and classified as a perennial: Known as Boston Ivy or Japanese Ivy.
+This woody vine will be fast-growing and classified as a perennial: Boston Ivy or Japanese Ivy.
 It's called a creeper, its trailing nature and how it will climb or trail across your garden or when found in the wild.